vmukund100/dsnd_vm/README.md

 ## Installation <a name="installation"></a>

 The codes runs should run with no issues using python versions 3.
-Other packages used (not available in Anaconda Distribution) - Folium (to get beautiful maps given the latitudes and longitudes).
+Other packages used (not available in Anaconda distribution of python) - Folium (to get beautiful maps given the latitudes and longitudes).
 The documentation for Folium can be found [here](https://python-visualization.github.io/folium/modules.html#module-folium.map).